-Records for all honors theses are available from CBBcat and you can browse the complete listing.
+Records for all honors theses are available in the library catalog, CBBcat; you can browse the complete listing.

 Prior to 2012, honors theses were archived as physical manuscripts at the Edmund S. Muskie Archives and Special Collections Library.